sebastian-mora/SJSU_SCE_AWS_Workshop/README.md

 Now when we visit the link we can see the site!

+So far we have configured two different services but how do we connect them?
+Let say you want to use the EC2 instance to add files to our S3 bucket.
+To do this first we need to give our EC2 an "instance role".
+An instance role is just like a user role but for machines/services.
+It tells AWS what we want our services to be able to access and how.
+Following the rule of least permission, we want to give our EC2 the permissions to add and read files from our S3 bucket.
+Let's start by defining a new role.

+### Create an Instance Role

+To create a new instance role for our EC2 we need two things the instance role and a policy.
+A role can have many policies, and each policy defines a set of permissions.

+#### Create a new policy

+This policy will outline the actions we can perform on a specific S3 bucket.

+1. Navigate to IAM.
+2. On the right-hand menu select "Policies".
+3. Click "Create Policies".
+4. For services select S3.
+5. For Actions select the actions, "GetObject" and "PutObject".
+6. *Important* Always define a resource no "*" Add the ARN of the bucket.

+### Creating the instance Role

+Now we are ready to create the role for our EC2.

+1. Navigate to IAM.
+2. On the right-hand menu select "Roles".
+3. Click "Create role".
+4. For "Trusted entity" leave "AWS service selected"
+5. For "use case" select EC2.
+6. Under permissions attached to our new policy.

+There is one last step which is to attach the role to the EC2.
+We do this by navigating back to the EC2 control panel and right-clicking on the instance.
+Using the drop down menu, we can select our new role.

 ## Other Topics
 - Terraform (Infrastructure as Code)
 - Continuous Deployment